liamross/duck-stack/README.md

 #### So what is duck-stack?

-A ducks proposal of structuring React+Redux projects that encourages re-usability and streamlines the export process, while keeping each ducks module as simple as possible.
-It combines all files related to a single component into one ducks module (folder), and utilizes an `index.js` file at each level to manage exports.
+A proposal of structuring React+Redux projects that encourages re-usability and streamlines the export process, while keeping each duck-stack module as simple as possible.
+It combines all files related to a single component into one duck-stack module (folder), and utilizes an `index.js` file at each level to manage exports.
 Additionally, same-name files and a static index file allow you to reuse the same template folder for every component, drastically lowering set-up time.

 ### Table of Contents: